ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 ![How Avalanche Consensus Works](/img/howavalancheconsensusworks.png)

-Avalanche Consensus virtually guarantees that if any honest validator accepts a transaction, all honest validators will come to the same conclusion.
+Avalanche Consensus guarantees that if any honest validator accepts a transaction, all honest validators will come to the same conclusion.

 :::info